Kamalakshan/Kamalakshan/README.md

 <!-- About section -->

 ---
-✨ I am a dedicated and experienced Senior Mobile Architect with a strong passion for crafting exceptional mobile applications.
-My expertise spans across various platforms, including iOS, Android, IoT,AR, AOSP, Kotlin, Swift, Objective-C, React Native, and Flutter.
+✨ I am a dedicated and experienced Technology Enthusiast with a strong passion for crafting exceptional mobile applications.
+My expertise spans across various platforms, including iOS, Android, IoT, AR, AOSP, Kotlin, Swift, Objective-C, React Native, and Flutter.
 Throughout my career, I have had the privilege of leading and contributing to several successful projects.
 I am committed to continuously learning and staying updated with the latest advancements in mobile technologies to deliver innovative solutions.
 I take great pride in collaborating with talented teams and leveraging my skills to create meaningful and user-centric experiences.
 My goal is to contribute positively to the mobile development community and bring value to every project I undertake.

 <!-- code gif-->